OSInside/kiwi/doc/source/workflow.rst

 .. code-block:: bash

    mkdir kiwi-hooks
-   place all scripts inside kiwi-hooks tar -cf kiwi-hooks.tgz kiwi-hooks/
+   # place all scripts inside kiwi-hooks
+   tar -cf kiwi-hooks.tgz kiwi-hooks/

 The TAR archive must be located at the top level of the image description directory, this is the same level that contains the :file:`config.xml` file.

-Hook scripts are only executed from within kiwi's boot code and must therefore be part of the KIWI created boot image.
-Including the content of a TAR archive in the initrd is accomplished by setting the value of the ``bootinclude`` attribute of the ``archive`` element to true in the :file:`config.xml` file as shown below:
+Hook scripts are only executed within KIWI's boot code and must therefore be part of the KIWI created boot image.
+Including the content of a TAR archive in the initrd is accomplished by setting the value of the ``bootinclude`` attribute of the ``archive`` element to true in the :file:`config.xml` file as shown
+below:

 .. code-block:: xml